LCPQ/qcmath/README.md

 ```
 The $\mathbf{X}^{\text{pp/hh}}$ and $\mathbf{Y}^{\text{pp/hh}}$ are the double addition/removal transition coefficients matrices.
 In the same way we did for the ph-RPA, we can obtain the correlation energy at the pp-RPA level using \cite{Peng_2013}
 $$E_c^{\text{ppRPA}} =  \frac{1}{2} \left(\sum_n \Omega_n^{\text{pp}}  - \sum_n \Omega_n^{\text{hh}}  - \text{Tr}\mathbf{C}^{\text{pp}} - \text{Tr}\mathbf{D}^{\text{hh}}\right)$$
-The keyword to use the pp-RPA is `pp-RPA`.
+The keyword to use pp-RPA is `pp-RPA`.
 Note that TDA is also available with the option `TDA=True`.

 ### Bethe-Salpeter equation (BSE)
 The Bethe-Salpeter equation (BSE) is related to the two-body Green's function (2-GF).
 The central quantity is the so-called BSE kernel defined as the functional derivative of the self-energy with respect to the 1-GF.
 There are several approximations of the self-energy and each one of them leads to a different BSE approximation.
 The common central equation is the following eigenvalue equation